bitnami/charts/bitnami/argo-cd/README.md

 <!--- app-name: Argo CD -->

-# Bitnami package for Argo CD
+# Bitnami Secure Images Helm chart for Argo CD

 Argo CD is a continuous delivery tool for Kubernetes based on GitOps.